plone/plone.protect/README.txt

 Form authentication
 ===================

-A common problem in web applications is Cross Site Form Submit, or CSFS.
+A common problem in web applications is Cross Site Request Forgery or CSRF.
 This is an attack method in which an attacker tricks a browser to do a HTTP form submit to another site.
 To do this the attacker needs to know the exact form parameters.
 Form authentication is a method to make it impossible for an attacker to predict those paramters by adding an extra authenticator which can be verified.

 To use the form authenticator you first need to insert it into your form.
 This can be done using a simple TAL statement inside your form::